SkolaRapp/bestMoviesInTheWorld/README.md

 ## Chapter 1

-Very awesome list of movies, made by the fantastic group SkólaRapp.
+Very awesome list of movies, made by the fantastic group **SkólaRapp**.

 **bold**
 *italic*